MIPS/external-ceres-solver/docs/source/solving.rst

 -------------------

-Note that the basic trust-region algorithm described in Algorithm~\ref{alg:trust-region} is a descent algorithm in that they only accepts a point if it strictly reduces the value of the objective function.
+Note that the basic trust-region algorithm described in :ref:`section-trust-region-methods` is a descent algorithm in that it only accepts a point if it strictly reduces the value of the objective function.